maptiler/maptiler-ar-control/readme.md

 The AR control performs some temporary changes to the map view, so these events are handy to hide those transformations behind a curtain or displaying a message.

-In the [example](./examples/index.html), we show a fullscreen overlay with a waiting message at `computeStart` and hide it at `computeEnd`, just by dynamically updating the `.style.display` property of the overlay.
+In the [example](./examples/index.html), we show a fullscreen overlay with a waiting message at `computeStart` and hides it at `computeEnd`, just by dynamically updating the `.style.display` property of the overlay.
+Keep in mind that the `z-index` CSS property of this overlay must be higher than the 3D model view, so greater than `3`.
 When using React, you may want to replace this logic by a change of state.

 # Options